WillemD61/XTEND-plugin/README.md

 I started data collection myself on 25-06-2025.
 Future versions of the plugin might use different or more sensors and Domoticz devices, depending on experience gained and feedback received.

+On startup of the plugin you can configure whether you want the domoticz log to show the Xtend data as received, before any further processing.

 # Domoticz code

 The plugin uses the newer DomoticzEx extended plugin framework.
 It contains one workaround for a Domoticz bug related to kWh devices, as also shown in the Python code.
 Also, for energy usage (in kWh) it uses the power info (in Watts) from the Xtend and lets Domoticz calculate the energy in kWh.
 Personally, I also use a Homewizard WIFI kWh device for power and energy measurement.
 This is separate from the plugin.